Updated March 27, 2023

 Smoke Testing vs Sanity Testing Comparison Table

-|Smoke testing helps in determining if further rigorous testing is needed or not and hence saves time.||Sanity testing is only conducted if there is enough time.
-It is mainly used to check the functionality of a program once minor edits are done|
+|Sanity testing is only conducted if there is enough time.
+It checks the functionality of a program after making minor edits.

-|Smoke testing mainly includes testing of all the major parts though not deeply.
+|Smoke testing mainly includes testing all the major parts, even though not deeply.

-|It ensures whether the most crucial functions are working properly or not.
-However, this test does not bother finding the fine details||This test is performed to check or prove that the application is a functioning considering all its specifications.|
+|Ensures whether the most crucial functions are working properly or not.
+However, this test does not bother searching the finer details.

-|In smoke testing, the testing is done automatically through a written set of programs.
+|Smoke testing is done automatically through a written set of programs.
 It is scripted.

 |Sanity testing includes deep and narrow testing of important features.